Verstappen wins rain-marred Belgian GP after short restart

 The decision to suspend the start was made a few moments later.

-“It’s wet, but I think it’s fine to race,” said Verstappen who started from pole position.
+“It’s wet, but I think it’s fine to race,” said Verstappen who started from pole for the sixth time this season and ninth overall.

 His teammate Sergio Perez appeared to be out of the race before it even started, sliding off the track during the warmup lap at around 2:30 p.m. and damaging his front suspension.